EmilyWanjiku/snake-game/README.md

 Prerequisites
 # LIVE DEMO LINK
 https://vsnakegame.vercel.app/
-note left keyboard button not working but on screen works.
+note left keyboard button not working but on screen works.a fix will come later when needed
 # Make sure you have the following installed:

     Node.js